pquerna/distsync/README.md

 # STATUS: WIP.
-ETA 3 days.
+ETA 2.3 days remaining.
 DEAL WITH IT.

 # distsync